 Study established: 2009 to current

 Pancare has long supported research investigating the mechanisms involved in the tumorigenesis of cancer to identify novel targets to improve treatment and patient outcomes.

 Target P-21 activated kinase 1 (PAK1) in the treatment of pancreatic cancer

-Several Pancare-supported discoveries in this area have established the framework globally for continuing research, including that undertaken by cell biologist Professor Graham Baldwin, who currently sits on the Pancare Medical Advisory Board.
+Several Pancare-supported discoveries in this area have established the framework globally for continuing research, including that undertaken by cell biologist Professor Graham Baldwin, who currently sits on the Pancare Medical Advisory Committee.
 From 2015 onward, Prof Baldwin worked in an interdisciplinary collaboration with a pancreatic surgeon-scientist to create animal models of pancreatic cancer to investigate the biology of the protein-activated kinase (PAK) family of enzymes, the tumor microenvironment and the role of stromal activation.

 Using these successful models, it is now known and widely-recognised that PAK enzymes play an important role in cancer growth and metastasis (spread) and are over-activated in most types of pancreatic cancer.
 The potential utility of targeting PAK enzymes to significantly improve patient treatment and survival was clear, so Pancare continued its investment in its Novel Therapies research program, which continues today.